Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 Calgary tenants in the current 4.8% vacancy market scrutinize property condition more carefully than during the tight 1.4% availability period of 2023.
 Properties must meet basic health, safety, and building code standards under Alberta’s Residential Tenancies Act, with functional smoke detectors and carbon monoxide detectors installed.
 Beyond legal minimums, competitive listings require fresh paint in neutral colors, professionally cleaned carpets or polished hardwood floors, and appliances in working order.
 In-suite laundry reduces average vacancy duration by 11 days according to rental market data, making washer-dryer units particularly valuable for Downtown and Beltline properties targeting young professionals.

-Minor repairs that landlords overlooked during tight market conditions now directly impact listing performance.
-Leaky faucets, loose door handles, scuffed baseboards, and outdated light fixtures signal poor maintenance to prospective tenants comparing multiple options.
+Unrepaired maintenance deficiencies — leaky faucets, loose hardware, damaged baseboards, and outdated light fixtures — reduce applicant conversion rates in a balanced market because tenants comparing multiple options eliminate poorly maintained units before scheduling showings.
 Properties competing in Calgary’s premium neighborhoods like Aspen Woods (averaging $2,395 monthly) or Montgomery ($2,048 average) require higher finish standards than Northeast affordable units at $1,519 monthly.
-According to Power Properties’ tenant screening analysis, property condition directly correlates with applicant quality, as responsible tenants seek well-maintained units they can preserve.
+According to Power Properties’ rental tenant screening analysis, property condition directly correlates with applicant quality, as responsible tenants seek well-maintained units they can preserve.

 Required Documentation and Inspection Reports